chickenDV/chickenDV/README.md

 - 👋 Hi, I’m @chickenDV.
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning web development.
+- 🌱 I’m currently learning Vue.js and JavaScript.
-- 💞️ I’m looking to collaborate in Epic games and Bitcoin.
 - 📫 How to reach me: You can send me an email in <mirandachavezjimmyalexander77@gmail.com>

 <!---